Bromfenac (Into the eye)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how bromfenac works.
-Tell your doctor if you are also taking a blood thinner (such as warfarin) or a steroid eye medicine (such as dexamethasone or fluocinolone).
+Tell your doctor if you are using a blood thinner (including warfarin) or a steroid eye medicine (including dexamethasone or fluocinolone).

-- If your doctor tells you to use more than one eye medicine, use the medicines at least 5 minutes apart.
+- If you are using more than one eye medicine, use the medicines at least 5 minutes apart.

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have asthma or a sulfite allergy, bleeding problems, diabetes, rheumatoid arthritis, or an eye problem (such as dry eye).
-Tell your doctor if you had an allergic reaction to other medicines, especially to aspirin, phenylacetic acid, or another NSAID (such as diclofenac, ibuprofen, naproxen).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have asthma or a sulfite allergy, a bleeding disorder, diabetes, rheumatoid arthritis, or another eye problem (such as dry eye).
+Tell your doctor if you had an allergic reaction to aspirin, phenylacetic acid, or another NSAID (including aspirin, diclofenac, ibuprofen, naproxen, celecoxib).

 - This medicine may cause the following problems: